-Organic-inorganic perovskites (OIPs) have recently attracted intense interest owing to potentially be good fluorescent and electro-luminescent properties.
-The electronic properties can be easily manipulated by molecular engineering, thus making them valuable as an additional set of materials for applications in displays and FETs.
-OIPs have been employed in light-emitting devices (OIP-LEDs) in an analogous manner to OLEDs.
-Papers concerning OIP fluorescence, electroluminescence, OIP-LEDs, and OIP-TFT devices are solicited.
+Perovskites, including organic-inorganic and all-inorganic perovskites have recently attracted intense interest owing to their good fluorescent and electroluminescent properties, such as narrow emission linewidth and tunable emission wavelength.
+The electronic properties can be manipulated by molecular engineering, thus making them valuable as an additional set of materials for display applications.
+Perovskites have been employed in light-emitting devices (PeLEDs) in an analogous manner to that of OLEDs.
+Papers concerning perovskite fluorescence, electro-luminescence, PeLEDs, and any other display-related perovskite devices are solicited.